 Ah, Christmas.
 The most magical time of the year, but also the most wasteful.

-Luckily for you, there are plenty of ways to beautifully wrap Christmas gifts without all the waste using repurposed, biodegradable and reusable materials.
+It’s not as fantastical as it sounds.
+There are plenty of ways to beautifully wrap Christmas gifts without all the waste using repurposed, biodegradable, and reusable materials

-According to a report, people in the UK use 227,000 miles of wrapping paper every year and over 83km2 of this will end up in our bins.
+According to a report, people in the UK use 227,000 miles of wrapping paper every year, and over 83 square km of this will end up in our bins.

-7 Ways To Do Zero Waste Gift Wrapping This Christmas
+Our Curated List Of Zero Waste Gift Wrapping Ideas To Try This Christmas

 Furoshiki is the traditional Japanese art of wrapping packages in fabric.
 The name refers to both the method and the square cloth used.